Onii-chan and Onee-chan Meaning - Japanese Siblings

 The most formal and common is to use the suffix san, so we also hear the words onii-san for older brother.
 You can use these expressions after the person's name as an honorific (Kevin-oniichan).

-This address is used for any older sibling you have, sometimes it is even used with people you consider a sibling, even if they are not related.
+This treatment is used for any older brother you have, sometimes it is even used for people you consider a brother, even without any kinship.

 We also recommend reading: